-Strategy 2.2: Promote career pathways and career advancement strategies
+STRATEGY 2.2: Promote career pathways and career advancement strategies

-Career advancement must go beyond entry-level positioning to incorporate opportunities for more advanced steps to help individuals earn a promotion or advance within their industry.
+Long term success in the workforce requires opportunities for advancement or promotion.
 To start, we should convene a multi-industry task force to inventory and coordinate the career pathways and career advancement programs that already exist in the region.
 Our region should pilot and evaluate new pathway initiatives and scale up those that prove the most successful, especially for youth and the region's most vulnerable populations.
 These programs should be fully accessible to existing workers who may require evening or weekend programs and should be offered in multiple languages beyond English and Spanish.
 Further, we should conduct new and innovative outreach to ensure that all residents are aware of career pathway initiatives, especially in traditionally overlooked and minority communities.

-Strategy 2.3: Address barriers to employment, especially for socially vulnerable and disadvantaged workers.
+STRATEGY 2.3: Address barriers to employment, especially for socially vulnerable and disadvantaged workers

-Barriers to employment exist for many residents of North Jersey, including lack of reliable transportation or internet access, behavioral and physical health challenges, language barriers, lack of adequate education, or challenges with employment screening.
+Barriers to employment exist for many residents of North Jersey, including lack of reliable transportation or internet access, mental and physical health challenges, language barriers, lack of adequate education, or challenges with employment screening.
 Further, many individuals face challenges related to child and dependent care that may limit their ability to enter the workforce or achieve their full potential in the workforce.
 Our region should expand available programs to address these barriers faced by many workers, including but not limited to low-income adults, people with disabilities, minorities, veterans and justice-involved individuals looking to re-enter the workforce.

-2.4 Strengthen protection for workers and provide them with stability and support
+STRATEGY 2.4: Strengthen protection for workers and provide them with stability and support